tomkeays/lemoyne-pogo/README.md

 ## Reporting Research Tasks

+Here's an example of how research tasks for the 6 pokestops on the main campus quad were reported.

+I maintain a spreadsheet of the current Pokemon encounter research tasks at https://tinyurl.com/tk-field-research

 ```
 $q "x200 stardust" library "battle in a raid"
 $q Aerodactyl clock "use an item to evolve a pokemon"